 "(Callsign), cancel takeoff clearance, traffic overhead the runway."

-Aircraft approaching a towered airport but not intending to land there (just to fly through the airspace) will contact the control tower.
-They should be given a minimum altitude to maintain (usually at least 500 feet above traffic pattern, "Maintain at or above 2000 feet") or a route restriction ("Remain north of highway 26") to keep them away from arriving and departing aircraft.
-When time permits, you should give transiting pilots traffic alerts to help them avoid other planes.
+Aircraft approaching a towered airport but not intending to land there (just to fly through the airspace) must contact the control tower.
+They should be given a minimum altitude to maintain (usually at least 500 feet above the traffic pattern, "Maintain at or above 2000 feet") or a route restriction ("Remain north of highway 26") to keep them away from arriving and departing aircraft.
+When time permits, you should give transiting pilots traffic advisories to help them avoid other planes.
 That being said, VFR pilots in Class Delta airspace are responsible for their own safety and separation.